The information on this page was provided by the law school.

 Schulich Law offers a wide variety of course and program options.
 To be admitted to one of our combined degree programs, students must satisfy the entrance requirements for both the JD program and the master’s degree.

 - JD and Master of Business Administration

 - JD and Master of Health Administration

-- JD and Master of Library and Information Sciences
+- JD and Master of Information

 - JD and Master of Public Administration

 Home to a vibrant intellectual community of 20–30 aspiring professors and jurists, graduate students at Schulich Law can pursue:

 - Doctor of Philosophy (PhD)

 Graduate students have exclusive use of the new GradPad located on the 4th floor of the Sir James Dunn Law Library.
 The bright, open area boasts plenty of natural light, a workroom (11 person capacity), 6 graduate offices (16 person capacity), and study space.
 The law school’s GradPad is open 24/7 with access via the law library during open hours and via the law school during closed hours.